CMSgov/dpc-app/dpc-web/README.md

 ## Stop / Destroy the Docker Container

-When you're done, shut down the server with the following command:
+When you're done, shut down the server with the following command (this also destroys the database):

 ```Bash
 docker-compose down